-Managed WordPress Hosting Starting From $10/Month
+Managed WordPress Hosting Starting From $11/Month

 Experience reliable cloud hosting trusted by developers to get performance and speed boosts.

+WordPress supports AJAX natively.
+You can see “admin-ajax.php” inside the wp-admin folder.
 It was initially created for all the functions that make AJAX requests from the WordPress admin.
 It is also used for the public part of the web.

 All WordPress AJAX requests must go through a PHP script.
 In other words, admin-ajax.php should be the PHP file through which an action that returns content is called.

-Back in 2013, WordPress introduced the WordPress Heartbeat API that provided several important functionalities, such as the autosave feature, login-expiration, and post lock warning while another user is writing or editing a WordPress post.
+Back in 2013, WordPress introduced the WordPress Heartbeat API that provided several important functionalities, such as the autosave feature, login expiration, and post lock warning while another user is writing or editing a WordPress post.

 WordPress Heartbeat API generates requests for communication with the server and triggers events on receiving data/response.
 This usually increases the load on the server and eventually slows down the WordPress admin.